Demolition School

 As I took a few final pictures of this part of the building, I noticed one of the landscapers holler, "There they are!" and point directly at us.

 "He saw us," I said to The Unknown Cameraman who had been facing the other direction.
+"Do you think we should leave?" he asked calmly.

 "Yeah, probably a good idea."